Living in Havering

 Essex-bordering outer London borough with a suburban character and lower prices.
 Located in London, Havering has a population of approximately 262,250 residents, making it a large borough by UK standards.
 The primary postcode area is RM1.

 Havering sits within London and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £370k that is 43% below the London average of £646k.
+The local property market is at the mid-range end of the spectrum, with a median price of £440k that is 28% below the London average of £611k.
 The area has a low crime rate compared to similar areas.

 Key facts about Havering